-Many times, this means that they push accident victims not to hire a personal injury lawyer.
+Many times, this means that they push accident victims not to hire a Long Island Personal Injury Lawyer.
 One common tactic adjusters use to achieve this goal involves treating claimants with false friendliness and empty reassurances.

 Some insurance companies have even developed scripts for adjusters to follow in order to persuade accident victims not to call an attorney.

 Here are some of the things an insurance adjuster might say to try to falsely reassure you.
 While some of these reassurances might be genuine, it’s wisest to take them all with a grain of salt – and to speak to an experienced car accident lawyer as soon as possible.

 An insurance adjuster might try to reassure you by getting to what feels like the heart of your problem: your fear that you won’t be treated fairly if you don’t have a lawyer on your side.

 However, your concern is that any offer the insurance company makes should be fair to you.

 An experienced attorney can review your policy and make sure that the offer reflects “fairness” on both sides – not just what the company believes is “fair” for its own interests.

 In addition, some companies permit adjusters to negotiate only up to a certain dollar limit, which may be much lower than the limits of the policy.
 If you restrict your options to only what the adjuster can offer, you may miss the opportunity to make your case for the higher amount you genuinely deserve.